-Screening of titles, abstracts, and full texts, as well as data extraction from included studies were performed independently by 2 researchers (GAC, MAC).
+Screening of titles, abstracts, and full texts, and data extraction from included studies were conducted independently by 2 researchers (GAC, MAC).
 Disagreements between the researchers were resolved by consensus.
 If no agreement could be reached, a third researcher (GM) decided.
-From each study, information was extracted on the first author, publication year, study design, Country, number of patients, age, percentage of males, HF aetiology, NYHA class, EF, HF treatments, comorbidities, rhythm, type of ergometer, phase of cardiac rehabilitation, type of exercise training, study duration and values for baseline and after exercise training for VO2peak, VO2VT1, peak power output and peak respiratory exchange ratio (RER).
+From each study, information was extracted on the first author, publication year, study design, country, number of patients, age, percentage of males, HF etiology, NYHA class, EF, HF treatments, comorbidities, rhythm, type of ergometer, phase of cardiac rehabilitation, type of exercise training, study duration, and values at baseline and after exercise training for VO2peak, VO2VT1, peak power output, and peak respiratory exchange ratio (RER).

 2.5.
-Risk of bias assessment

-The Cochrane tools RoB 2 and ROBINS-I were used to assess risk of bias in randomized and non-randomized clinical trials, respectively.^{14,15}
+RISK OF BIAS ASSESSMENT.
+The Cochrane tools RoB 2 and ROBINS-I were used to assess risk of bias in randomized and nonrandomized clinical trials, respectively.^{14,15}